James-HoneyBadger/Colossal_StoryWorks/docs/user-guides/GAME_CREATION_GUIDE.md

 # 🎮 Game Creation Guide

-**Adventure Construction Set - Complete Creator's Guide**
+**Colossal StoryWorks - Complete Creator's Guide**

-Learn how to create your own text adventures from scratch using the ACS toolset.
+Learn how to create your own text adventures from scratch using the Colossal StoryWorks toolset.

 ---